 - The plaintiff’s acceptance of the risk caused their accident injuries.

 New York State broadly recognizes two types of assumed risk:

 - Implied Assumption of Risk, which may be primary or secondary.

 Depending on the circumstances of an accident injury, a successful assumption of risk defense could prevent a personal injury plaintiff from recovering any damages for their injuries.
 While the assumption of risk can be a potent defense against premises liability claims, athletics injury cases, and product liability allegations, an experienced attorney could bolster your chances of making a successful recovery.

 Our attorneys are committed to providing our clients with unparalleled personal injury service.
 Since our founding in 2005, the Dietrich Law Firm P.C. has obtained more than $175 million in damages for our clients.
-We have been recognized as a Best Law Firm of America and an American Institute of Personal Injury Attorneys 10 Best Personal Injury Law Firm because we fiercely advocate for our clients’ rights against all odds.
+We have been recognized as an American Institute of Personal Injury Attorneys 10 Best Personal Injury Law Firm because we fiercely advocate for our clients’ rights against all odds.
 Even when the defendant is unwilling to admit fault, we pursue every available legal strategy to secure the relief you deserve.
 Please call us today at 585-939-3939 to schedule your free, no-obligation consultation.Understanding The Different Types Of Assumed Risks

 A Rochester personal injury defendant could claim they are not civilly liable for damages by using the following defenses:

 - Express Assumption of Risk: Express assumption of risk occurs when the plaintiff, or accident injury victim, signs a contract informing them of potential dangers and agrees to waive the defendant’s liability for the risks inherent to a premise, product, or activity.